 In a nested case-control study conducted by Laheij, 5551 new cases of documented pneumonia were observed from a total of 364 683 individuals enrolled in a general practice research database in the Netherlands.
 Patients were required to have one year of medical history documented in the database prior to being enrolled in the study and the pneumonia diagnosis was determined both objectively and subjectively.
 The objective assessments included thorax radiography and microbiological culture results; while subjective assessments included determining whether the patient’s clinical symptoms were consistent with a pneumonia diagnosis.

 In this study, patients were approximately four times more likely to acquire pneumonia when using PPIs compared to non-users, regardless of the appropriateness of the therapy.
 Furthermore, when adjusted for individuals currently using PPIs and those who stopped using PPIs, the relative risk of developing pneumonia was nearly 1.89 (95% CI: 1.36-2.62) with current use.
 In an attempt to make the study more conservative, patients were excluded if they did not have an objective laboratory measure of pneumonia.
 Patients were still approximately two times more likely to acquire pneumonia following PPI administration.

-Community-acquired pneumonia in patients administered proton pump inhibitors based on dose and duration of use
+Table 1 Community-acquired pneumonia in patients administered proton pump inhibitors based on dose and duration of use.

 PPI administration was attributed to an incidence of 1.05 cases of pneumonia per 100 person-years of PPI exposure.
 Assuming the average duration of use for PPIs is 0.42 years (approximately 5.5 mo), 1 patient would acquire pneumonia out of 226 patients treated with PPIs.